 The 2019 Career Fellow application is now available!
 Click here to apply.Deadline: April 19, 11:59 PM (ET)

-At the LEDA Career Institute, hosted by Brown University, Fellows will engage with more than 20 employers, receive coaching from seasoned professionals, learn about careers opportunities in a broad range of industries, and develop the professional skills needed to navigate the job search process.
-LEDA is honored to partner with leading employers to expand career opportunities and offer professional development to the LEDA Career Fellows.
+At the LEDA Career Institute, Fellows engage with a number of employers, receive coaching from seasoned professionals, learn about careers opportunities in a broad range of industries, and develop the professional skills needed to navigate the job search process.
+LEDA is honored to have partnered with leading employers in 2018 to expand career opportunities and offer professional development to the LEDA Career Fellows.

 My education was invaluable, but what I learned outside of the classroom was just as important for my success.
 The Gerstner Family Foundation is pleased to support the LEDA Career Institute to give LEDA Career Fellows the skills and tools that are essential for the professional world.

 The 2018 LEDA Career Institute was generously underwritten by the Gerstner Family Foundation.